 3. Transfer dough to a lightly oiled work bench, and, with wet or oiled hands, stretch and pat into a rough square, then fold it in thirds like a business letter.
 Fold it the same way again from the short sides.
 Tuck sides under dough to shape a ball, and place dough package in oiled bowl, seam side down.
 Cover, and let rest for 10 minutes.

 4. Repeat S & F for 3 more times at 10 minute intervals (total time 40 minutes).
 After the last fold, place into oiled container, cover, and refrigerate overnight.

 5. Remove dough from refrigerator, it should have doubled in size.

 6. Preheat oven to 428ºF/220ºC, including steam pan.
 Divide dough into 10 equal pieces.
 Pre-shape into rounds.
 Cover and let relax for 5 minutes.

 7. With both hands, roll rounds into 10-cm/4" long strands, with tapered ends.
 Place, seam side down, on parchment lined baking sheet.
 Score lengthwise.
-Mist with oil spray, cover, and let rise for 45 - 60 minutes, or until they have grown ca. 1 1/2 times their original size.
+Mist with oil spray, cover with plastic foil, and let rolls rise for 45 - 60 minutes, or until they have grown ca. 1 1/2 times their original size.

-8. Bake for 12 minutes, steaming with 1 cup of boiling water.
-Rotate rolls, remove steam pan, and continue baking for another 13 minutes, until they are golden brown.
-Leave in switched-off oven with door slightly ajar for 5 more minutes, then let cool on a wire rack.
+8. Bake rolls for 12 minutes, steaming with 1 cup of boiling water.
+Remove steam pan and rotate rolls 180 degrees for even browning.
+Continue baking for another 13 minutes, until they are golden brown.
+Leave rolls in switched-off oven with door slightly ajar for 5 more minutes, then let them cool on a wire rack.